-- A. Motor controllers shall comply with IEEE, NEMA, NFPA, UL, and as shown on the drawings. - B. Motor controllers shall be separately enclosed, unless part of another assembly.
+- B. Motor controllers shall be separately enclosed, unless part of another assembly.
 For installation in motor control centers, provide plug-in, draw-out type motor controllers up through NEMA size 4.
-NEMA size 5 and above require bolted connections. - C. Motor controllers shall be combination type, with magnetic controller per Paragraph below and with circuit breaker motor circuit protector disconnecting means, with external operating handle with lock-open padlocking positions and ON-OFF position indicator.

-- 1. Motor Circuit Protectors: - a.
-Magnetic trip only. - b.
+NEMA size 5 and above require bolted connections. - C. Motor controllers shall be combination type, with magnetic controller per Paragraph 2.3 below and with motor circuit protector disconnecting means, with external operating handle with lock-open padlocking positions and ON-OFF position indicator. - 1.
+Motor Circuit Protectors: - a.
+Magnetic trip only.

+- b.
 Bolt-on type with a minimum interrupting rating as indicated on the drawings. - c.
 Equipped with automatic, adjustable magnetic trip.
+Magnetic trip shall be adjustable up to 1300% of the motor full load amperes.

+D. Enclosures:

-Magnetic trip shall be adjustable up to 1300% of the motor full load amperes - D. Enclosures: - 1.
-Enclosures shall be NEMA-type rated 1, 3R, or 12 as indicated on the drawings or as required per the installed environment. - Enclosure doors shall be interlocked to prevent opening unless the disconnecting means is open.
+- 1. Enclosures shall be NEMA-type rated 1, 3R, or 12 as indicated on the drawings or as required per the installed environment. - 2.
+Enclosure doors shall be interlocked to prevent opening unless the disconnecting means is open.
 A "defeater" mechanism shall allow for inspection by qualified personnel with the disconnect means closed.
 Provide padlocking provisions. - 3.
-All metal surfaces shall be thoroughly cleaned, phosphatized, and factory primed prior to applying light gray baked enamel finish. - E. Motor control circuits: - 1.
-Shall operate at not more than 120 Volts. - 2.
+All metal surfaces shall be thoroughly cleaned, phosphatized, and factory primed prior to applying light gray baked enamel finish.

+E. Motor control circuits:

+- 1. Shall operate at not more than 120 Volts. - 2.
 Shall be grounded, except where the equipment manufacturer recommends that the control circuits be isolated. - For each motor operating over 120 Volts, incorporate a separate, heavy duty, control transformer within each motor controller enclosure. - 4.
-Incorporate primary and secondary overcurrent protection for the control power transformers. - F. Overload relays: - 1.
-Thermal type.
+Incorporate primary and secondary overcurrent protection for the control power transformers.

+F. Overload relays:

+- 1. Electronic type.
 Devices shall be NEMA type. - 2.
 One for each pole. - 3.
-External overload relay reset pushbutton on the door of each motor controller enclosure. - Overload relays shall be matched to nameplate full-load current of actual protected motor and with appropriate adjustment for duty cycle. - 5.
-Thermal overload relays shall be tamperproof, not affected by vibration, manual reset, sensitive to single-phasing, and shall have selectable trip classes of 10, 20 and 30.
+External overload relay reset pushbutton on the door of each motor controller enclosure. - 4.
+Overload relays shall be matched to nameplate full-load current of actual protected motor and with appropriate adjustment for duty cycle. - 5.
+Electronic overload relays shall utilize internal current transformers and electro-mechanical components.
+The relays shall have ambient temperature compensation, single-phase protection, manual or automatic reset, and trip classes of 10, 15, 20 and 30.
+The relay shall provide fault cause indication, including jam/stall, ground fault, phase loss, and overload. - G. Hand-Off-Automatic (H-O-A) switch is required unless specifically stated on the drawings as not required for a particular controller.
+H-

-- G. Hand-Off-Automatic (H-O-A) switch is required unless specifically stated on the drawings as not required for a particular controller.
-H-O-A switch shall be operable without opening enclosure door.
+- O-A switch shall be operable without opening enclosure door.
 H-O-A switch is not required for manual motor controllers. - H. Incorporate into each control circuit a 120 Volt, electronic time-delay relay (ON delay), minimum adjustable range from 0.3 to 10 minutes, with transient protection.
 Time-delay relay is not required where H-O-A switch is not required. - I. Unless noted otherwise, equip each motor controller with not less than two normally open (N.O.) and two normally closed (N.C.) auxiliary contacts. - J. Provide green (RUN) and red (STOP) pilot lights. - K. Motor controllers incorporated within equipment assemblies shall also be designed for the specific requirements of the assemblies. - L. Additional requirements for specific motor controllers, as indicated in other specification sections, shall also apply.